Research of the Laboratory of Microbiology

 Microbial Evolution

 Within the working group of Microbial Evolution (MicEvo) we focus on exploring and characterizing the microbial diversity that exists on our planet.
+Moreover, we aim to explain how this diversity came about during billions of years of evolution.
 To do this, we employ a variety of approaches, including cultivation-independent methods (e.g. metagenomics, comparative genomics, phylogenomics), but also novel cultivation-dependent methods (e.g. high-throughput cultivation and ecophysiology techniques).

 -